Sleep Apnea In Infants: Risks, Symptoms and Treatments

 Can sleep apnea cause death?

-When baby stops breathing while asleep, the amount of oxygen in her
+When infants stop breathing while asleep, the amount of oxygen in her

 blood goes down.
-Also her heart rate can drop dramatically.
+Also the heart rate can drop dramatically.
 All depends

 to a breathing pause, and how she recovers from it.